-Jason is interested in a wide range of scientific problems, from improving our understanding of how stars evolve and change as they age, to studying the structure of galaxies to infer their formation mechanisms.
-His research program takes advantage of many professional telescopes on Earth and in space, including the Canada-France-Hawaii telescope, Subaru, Gemini, Keck, MMT, Kitt Peak National Observatory, Hubble, GALEX, and XMM.
-Jason has published more than 70 papers in peer-reviewed journals.
-His research program is supported both through NASA grants and a multi-year National Science Foundation grant at the Johns Hopkins University (2013-2016).
+I am interested in a wide range of scientific problems, from improving our understanding of how stars evolve and change as they age, to studying the structure of galaxies to infer their formation mechanisms.
+My research program takes advantage of many professional telescopes on Earth and in space, including the Canada-France-Hawaii telescope, Subaru, Gemini, Keck, MMT, Kitt Peak National Observatory, Hubble, Webb, GALEX, and XMM.
+I have published more than 50 papers in peer-reviewed journals over the past seven years.
+My research program is supported both through NASA and NSF research grants.